 Client-Counselor Service Agreement

-There can be many goals for the counseling relationship, some of these will be long term goals others may be more immediate goals.
-Whatever the goal for counseling, it will be set by the client according to what he/she wants to work on in counseling.
-The counselor may make suggestions on how to reach that goal, but the client decides where he/she wants to go.
-Counseling is an intensely personal process which can bring unpleasant memories or emotions to the surface.
+Treatment goals will be established in order to stay focused in counseling.
+Some of these will be long-term goals, others may be more immediate.
+Whatever the goal, it will be set by the client based on what they want to work on.
+The counselor may make suggestions on how to reach that goal, but the client decides where they want to go.
+Counseling is an intensely personal process that can bring unpleasant memories or emotions to the surface.
 There are no guarantees that counseling will work for you.
-Clients can sometimes make improvements only to go backwards after a time.
-Progress may happen slowly.
-Counseling requires a very active effort on the client’s part.
+Therapeutic progress is not always linear and may happen slowly.
+Counseling requires a very active effort on the individual’s part.
 There are many benefits to counseling.
-Counseling can help develop coping skills, make behavioral changes, reduce symptoms of mental health disorders, improve the quality of life, learn to manage anger, and learn to live in the present.
+Counseling can teach coping skills, develop behavioral changes, reduce symptoms of mental health distress, and improve a person’s quality of life.

 Confidentiality

 I will make every effort to keep your personal information private.
-If you wish to have information released, you will be required to sign a consent form before such information will be released.
-Records are maintained on a web based platform called SimplePractice LLC, this is a fully HIPPA compliant site and follows proper encryption protocols.
-No other providers have access to your records as I am a Sole Practitioner.
-There are some limitations to confidentiality to which you need to be aware.
+If you wish to have information shared, you will be required to sign a consent form before such information will be released.
+Records are maintained on a web-based platform called SimplePractice LLC.
+This is a fully HIPAA-compliant site and follows proper encryption protocols.
+No other providers have access to your records, as I am a Sole Practitioner.
+There are some limitations to confidentiality to that you need to be aware.

 1. Texas Family Cody, Chapter 261, concerning abuse or neglect of minors